leafo/lessphp/docs/docs.md

 ### Compiling Automatically

+Often, you want to only compile a LESS file only if it has been modified since last compile.
+This is very important because compiling is performance intensive and you should avoid a recompile if it possible.

-Often, you want to write the compiled CSS to a file, and only recompile when the original LESS file has changed.
-The following function will check if the modification date of the LESS file is more recent than the CSS file.
-The LESS file will be compiled if it is.
-If the CSS file doesn't exist yet, then it will also compile the LESS file.
+The `checkedCompile` compile method will do just that.
+It will check if the input file is newer than the output file, or if the output file doesn't exist yet, and compile only then.

     ```php
-    lessc::ccompile('myfile.less', 'mystyle.css');
+    $less->checkedCompile("input.less", "output.css");
     ```

-`ccompile` is very basic, it only checks if the input file's modification time.
-It is not of any files that are brought in using `@import`.
+There's a problem though. `checkedCompile` is very basic, it only checks the input file's modification time.
+It is unaware of any files from `@import`.

-For this reason we also have `lessc::cexecute`.
-It functions slightly differently, but gives us the ability to check changes to all files used during the compile.
+For this reason we also have `cachedCompile`.
+It's slightly more complex, but gives us the ability to check changes to all files including those imported.
 It takes one argument, either the name of the file we want to compile, or an existing *cache object*.
 Its return value is an updated cache object.

 If we don't have a cache object, then we call the function with the name of the file to get the initial cache object.
 If we do have a cache object, then we